 Amber is still young at heart.
 And, she thinks, too young for hearing aids.
-So she’s (unwisely) avoided finding a hearing specialist, avoided the hearing checks ups, avoided turning her car stereo down.
-And she’s doing significant damage to her hearing in the meantime.
+So she (unwisely) avoided finding a hearing specialist, avoided the hearing checks ups, avoided turning her car stereo down.
+And she’s damaging her hearing in the meantime.
 Unfortunately for Amber, her perception of a stigma around hearing loss has prevented her from seeking out effective treatments.

 Thankfully, Amber’s situation (and unsound decision-making) is becoming less common.
-In some circles, there’s still a stigma surrounding hearing loss, but it’s much less pronounced than it used to be, especially among younger generations.
+In some circles, there’s still a stigma surrounding hearing loss, but it’s waning, especially among younger generations.
 (The irony of that is not lost on us).

 What Does Hearing Loss Stigma Mean?

 Put simply, hearing loss has some social and cultural associations that aren’t always necessarily true or helpful.
-For some, hearing loss might be viewed as a sign of aging or a loss of vitality.
-The fear is that you’ll use some social cache if you admit your hearing loss or get hearing aids–you’ll be seen as old or not as “with it.”
+For some, hearing loss is considered a sign of aging or a loss of vitality.
+These people fear they’ll lose social cache if they admit to hearing loss or get hearing aids.

 - Delaying treatment of hearing loss (leading to less than optimal results or needless suffering).